If you can get them talking, the real-life stories NYC PIs tell make the screen versions of the job seem boring by comparison.

 Private Investigator Salary Information for New York*

-According to the Bureau of Labor Statistics (BLS), New York’s private investigators earned an annual, average salary of $58,560, as of May 2020– that’s about $5,000 more than the national average.
+According to the Bureau of Labor Statistics (BLS), New York’s private investigators earn an average annual salary of $71,560 as of May 2023– that’s over $11,000 more than the national average.
 Earn credibility in the field and grow your client list and you’ll get a bigger haul.
-In fact, the top 10% here earn an annual, average salary of $90,040.
+In fact, the salary of the top 10% of earners here starts at $119,870.

 Private investigators in New York must obtain a license from the Department of State Division of Licensing Services before they can work in the state.
 To qualify, you must be at least 25 years old, you must pass a background check and written exam, and you must meet at least one of the following experience requirements: